 When showing a new prototype at a convention a couple of years ago—so the story goes—Knizia was alerted by one of the playtesters to a game that had been on the market several years already and was almost identical to his prototype.
 The game was Qwirkle, and Knizia realized that he had been investing time developing a game that had already been invented—and was about to win the Spiel des Jahres (German Game of the Year) award.

-To his credit, he communicated with Qwirkle designer Susan McKinley Ross, but it still seems odd to me that he did not offer to co-design a Qwirkle Card Game with her, and instead sold his prototype as a solo design.
-Furthermore, the game, Big Five, was released the same year that Qwirkle won its award.
-But then, this is understandable given the philosophy he put forth in the interview with Opinionated Gamers: he owns the ideas before he even has them, and Qwirkle was one of those that was “stolen.”
+To his credit, he communicated with Qwirkle designer Susan McKinley Ross, but it still disappointing to me that he did not offer to co-design a Qwirkle Card Game with her, and instead sold his prototype as a solo design to another publisher.
+Furthermore, the game, Big Five, was released the same year that Qwirkle won its award and has since gone out of print, while Qwirkle continues to sell.

 Knizia's career strategy for designing and selling his games seems to be working for him, and that's fine.
 I don't like it when I'm playing a game, and others tell me how I should be playing.
 And no other designer has any right to tell Knizia how he should conduct his business.
 He's had an amazing career, and many of his games from a decade ago will always be classics in my collection.

-In the end, game design comes down to discipline.
+In the end, game design comes down to discipline--not designing in a bubble.
 One can be inspired by a great many things, whether they are the themes and mathematics that permeate our lives and collective history, or the creativity and innovation that has gone on before and is happening around us every day.
 We all need inspiration, but the best designers are those who can focus that inspiration and push their minds beyond the easy answers to find innovation in an already-innovative field.